At Grange Park, we take a practical approach to science. We believe that children learn best when they are 'hands on'.

 At Grange Park Primary school, we believe that a high quality science education provides children with the foundations for understanding the world around them.
 Science has changed the world we live in and is vital to the world’s future prosperity.
 Our aim is create scientists of the future by teaching children essential aspects of knowledge, methods processes and uses of science.

-The staff at Grange Park ensure that children are exposed to high quality teaching and learning experiences, with a focus on models and hands on learning.
+Using our Investigative Curriculum Cycle approach, the staff at Grange Park ensure that children are exposed to high quality teaching and learning experiences with a focus on models and hands on learning.
 Children are allowed to explore concepts and the world around them to develop their scientific enquiry and investigative skills.
 They are immersed in scientific vocabulary, which aids children’s knowledge of not only the topic they are studying, but of the world around them.
-We intend to provide all children, regardless of ethnic origin, class, gender or disability, with a broad and balanced science curriculum.
+We aim to inspire our pupils to become our next generation of scientists and to develop an understanding of the varied aspirations and careers within science available to our pupils when they become adults.
+We intend to provide all children, regardless of ethnic origin, class, gender or disability, with a broad, balanced, progressive and exciting science curriculum.

 As well as ensuring high standards of teaching and learning in science, we implement a curriculum that is progressive throughout the whole school.

-Our curriculum is taught in discrete subjects, as outline d in a long tem plan.
+Our curriculum is taught in discrete subjects, as outlined in a long term plan.
 This ensures progression through year groups and coverage of all of the requirements of the National Curriculum.
-As we are a one form entry school we work on a one year rolling programme.

 We ensure that all children are provided with rich learning experiences that aim to: